jcharpi/Uify/README.md

 - Screen reader compatibility

-**Total Development Time:** ~7-8 hours over 5 days **DISCLAIMER:** As you may have noticed, I went beyond the time estimation for the project.
-And while I realized that at the time, I would not have felt satisfied if some of the frontend concerns like certain styling choices (margins, colors, etc.) were made and tweaked as they now are.
+**Total Development Time:** ~7-8 hours over 5 days

+**DISCLAIMER:** As you may have noticed, I went beyond the time estimation for the project.
+And while I realized that at the time, I would not have felt satisfied if some of the frontend concerns like certain styling choices were made and tweaked as they now are.
 You can trust that I am happy with the final product, both visually and behaviorally.
 I do apologize for going over though.
 ---

 📚 **[View Detailed Development Timeline](./DEVELOPMENT_TIMELINE.md)** - Complete day-by-day development process, design decisions, and technical challenges.